MobilityData/gbfs/README.md

   * [#196](https://github.com/NABSA/gbfs/pull/196) - Change boolean from 1/0 to true/false
   * [#147](https://github.com/NABSA/gbfs/pull/147) - Rotate bike\_id on free\_bike\_status
 * **[v3.0-RC (Release Candidate)](https://github.com/NABSA/gbfs/blob/v2.0/gbfs.md)**
   * [#182](https://github.com/NABSA/gbfs/pull/182) - Require license\_url, add attribution fields

 ## Overview of the Change Process
 GBFS is an open specification, developed and maintained by the community of producers and consumers of GBFS data.
 The specification is not fixed or unchangeable.
-As the bikeshare industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
+As the shared mobility industry evolves, it is expected that the specification will be extended by the GBFS community to include new features and capabilities over time.
 To manage the change process, the following guidelines have been established.

 The general outline for changing the spec has 4 steps:
 1. Propose a change by opening an issue at the GBFS GitHub repository.